wazuh/wazuh-documentation/source/deploying-with-ansible/reference.rst

   *Defaults true*

 logstash_input_beats
-  When is set to true, it will configure Logstash to use Filebeat input otherwise will use File input.
+  When is set to true, it will configure Logstash to use Filebeat input.
+Otherwise it will use File input.

   *Defaults false*